What is a field sales app? A guide for consumer brands

 The market is crowded and feature lists look similar on paper.
 The differentiators that actually matter in year two of use:

 • Integrations.
-A standalone SFA creates new silos.
-Look for native integration with distributor management, ERP, and retailer or customer apps, or a unified platform that includes them.
+A standalone field sales app creates new silos.
+Look for native integration with distributor management, ERP, and retailer apps, or a unified platform that includes them.
+BeatRoute Matrix connects 300+ enterprise systems.

 • Reviews and pilot.
-Check Capterra, G2, and Google Play for unfiltered feedback, and insist on a structured pilot with real reps in real outlets before you sign.
+Check Capterra, G2, and Google Play for unfiltered feedback (BeatRoute holds a 4.6-star Play Store rating).
+Insist on a structured pilot with real reps in real outlets before you sign.

 BeatRoute’s field sales app uses Goal-Driven AI rather than activity tracking.
-Instead of asking reps to log what they did, it tells them what to do next based on the goal — a coverage target, a priority SKU push, a scheme that needs retailer activation.
-Low-code configuration speeds deployment; native DMS, retailer app, and AI Agents (including an Order AI Agent for long-tail outlets) keep the data in one loop.
+Instead of asking reps to log what they did, it tells them what to do next based on the goal: a coverage target, a priority SKU push, a scheme that needs retailer activation.
+Here is what that means in practice:

 What is a field sales app?

-A field sales app is a mobile application that digitizes the work of field sales reps — retailer visits, order capture, merchandising checks, scheme execution, and expense claims.
-It replaces paper and WhatsApp with structured, time-stamped, geo-tagged data that flows to HQ in real time.
-For consumer brands, it is the single operating system for secondary sales.
+A field sales app is a mobile application that digitizes the work of field sales reps: retailer visits, order capture, merchandising checks, scheme execution, and expense claims.
+It replaces paper and WhatsApp with structured, geo-tagged data that flows to HQ in real time.

 How is a field sales app different from CRM?

-CRM is built around opportunities and accounts, typically for B2B enterprise sales.
-A field sales app is built around beats, outlets, and visits — the unit of work is a store, not a deal.
-It handles high-frequency, high-volume activity across hundreds of outlets per rep, with offline-first capture and SKU-level order forms that generic CRMs don’t handle well.
+CRM is built around opportunities and accounts for B2B enterprise sales.
+A field sales app is built around beats, outlets, and visits, handling high-frequency activity across hundreds of outlets per rep with offline-first capture.

 What features matter most for FMCG brands?

-Four features separate serviceable apps from strategic ones: beat planning tied to outlet potential, offline-first order capture, photo-based merchandising and scheme audits, and real-time nudges that tell reps the next best action.
-Integration with your DMS is a fifth — without it, primary and secondary data never reconcile.
+Beat planning tied to outlet potential, offline-first order capture, photo-based merchandising audits, real-time nudges for next best action, and DMS integration so primary and secondary data reconcile.

 How long does implementation take?